 Recent Roth Residents who have published books subsequent to the Residence include Eduardo Corral (Slow Lightning, Yale University Press), Michelle Hoover (The Quickening, Other Press), Beth Martinelli (To Darkness, Finishing Line Press), Emily Rapp (Poster Child: A Memoir, Bloomsbury), Rajesh Parameswaran (I Am An Executioner: Love Stories, Knopf), and Smith Henderson (Fourth of July Creek, Ecco).

-In the spring semester of 2016, the Stadler Center will accept applications for the 2016–17 Philip Roth Residencies, which will be awarded to writers of prose (fiction or creative nonfiction).
+In the spring semester of 2016, the Stadler Center will accept applications for the 2016–17 Philip Roth Residencies, which will be awarded to writers of poetry.
 The application deadline is Feb.
 1, 2016.
 For eligibility and application requirements, and to submit an application, please use the Stadler Center Application Portal.